guilhermeafonsomb/guilhermeafonsomb/README.md

 ## Hello there!
 I'm Guilheme Afonso JavaScript FullStack Developer 👋🏼 👨🏻‍💻

-- 🔭 I’m currently working on Front-end
+- 🔭 I’m currently working as a FullStack Developer.
-- 🌱 I’m currently learning Typescript React and Angular.
+- 🌱 I’m currently working Typescript React, Angular and Node.
 - 📫 How to reach me: guilhermeafonsomb@gmail.com